kylecrsn/Clog/README.md

 int main(int argc, char *argv[]) {
   int i;

   // Initialize the internal ClLogProps instance to sensible defaults.
+This is the first and only
+  // needed to get going.
   ClInitLogProps();

   // A simple message.
   LOG_INFO("This is a basic logging message.");

-  // Format substituion similar to built-in functions like printf().
+  // Format substitutions similar to built-in functions like printf().
   LOG_INFO("This message includes %d substitutions, similar to how %s work.", 2,
            "printf(), fprintf(), etc.");